isographlabs/isograph/docs-website/docs/backlog.md

 - Compile to non-GraphQL
 - Actually validate variables
 - Persisted queries
-- Suspense/response for mutations/refetch
-  - this probably means we need mutations to be part of a stateful component
 - Strongly typed ID fields
 - Custom normalizers
   - Garbage collection for custom normalizers by type